Degree-corrected distribution-free model for community detection in weighted networks: Experimental Results

-In this sub-section, four real-world social networks with known labels are studied to investigate nDFA's empirical performance.
-Some basic information of the four data are displayed in Table \ref{real4}, and the four datasets can be downloaded from \url{http://www-personal.umich.edu/~mejn/netdata/}.
-For these real-world networks, their true labels are suggested by the original authors, and they are regarded as the ``ground truth''.
-Brief introductions of the four networks can be found in \cite{DCSBM,RSC,SCORE,jin2021improvements,qing2021DFM}, and reference therein.
+In this section, four real-world un-weighted networks with known labels are studied to investigate nDFA's empirical performance.
+Some basic information of the four data are displayed in Table \ref{real4}, where Karate, Dolphins, Polbooks and Weblogs are short for Zachary's karate club, Dolphin social network, Books about US politics and Political blogs, and the four datasets can be downloaded from \url{http://www-personal.umich.edu/~mejn/netdata/}.
+For these real-world un-weighted networks, their true labels are suggested by the original authors, and they are regarded as the ``ground truth''.
+Brief introductions of the four networks can be found in \cite{DCSBM,RSC,SCORE,jin2021improvements}, and reference therein.
 Similar as the real data study part in \cite{qing2021DFM}, since all entries of adjacency matrices of the four real data sets are $1$ or $0$ (i.e., the original adjacency matrices of the four real data are un-weighted), to construct weighted networks, we assume there exists noise such that we have the observed matrix $\hat{A}$ at hand where $\hat{A}=A+W$ with the noise matrix $W\sim\mathrm{Normal}(0,\sigma^{2}_{W})$, i.e, use $\hat{A}$ as input matrix in nDFA and DFA instead of using $A$.
 We let $\sigma^{2}_{W}$ range in $\{0,0.01,0.02,\ldots,0.2\}$.
 For each $\sigma^{2}_{W}$, we report error rate of different methods averaged over 50 random runs and aim to study nDFA's behaviors when $\sigma^{2}_{W}$ increase.
 Note that similar as in the perturbation analysis of \cite{qing2021DFM}, we can add a noise matrix $W$ whose entries have mean 0 and finite variance in our theoretical analysis of nDFA, and we do not consider perturbation analysis during our theoretical study of nDFA for convenience in this paper.
 We only consider the influence of noise matrix in our numerical study part to reveal the performance stability of our algorithm nDFA.